 For instance, if you used the Highfive notebook as your diary you could monitor how you felt over the course of a month by tagging each entry happy, sad, motivated, tired etc. Then after several weeks you could look at the edge and all the accumulated tags and get a rough snapshot of how you felt.

 This could be useful for tracking progress in your various goals.
-If you’re trying to lose weight with the 4 hour body for example you could keep a daily journal tagging things like ‘Kept to diet’, ‘Went to Gym’, ‘Didn’t drink alcohol’ etc. The more tags visible on the side the better you are doing and the more it will spur you on to stay on track and spot where you need to try harder.
+If you’re trying to lose weight you could keep a daily journal tagging things like ‘Kept to diet’, ‘Went to Gym’, ‘Didn’t drink alcohol’ etc. The more tags visible on the side the better you are doing and the more it will spur you on to stay on track and spot where you need to try harder.

 How I’m using it